nus-cs2103-AY2021S1/tp/docs/UserGuide.md

  * Edits the contact at the specified `INDEX`.
 The index refers to the index number of the contact shown in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3...

- * At least one of the contact fields must be provided

  * At least one of the optional fields must be provided.

  * Existing values will be updated to the input values.

+ * If the contact has an existing telegram field, you can remove it by typing `te/` without specifying any telegram field after it.

  * When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.